 Upon receipt of the applications, a cursory review will be conducted by the SRTS Coordinator to determine eligibility and GATA compliance according to the criteria set.
 Applications deemed eligible will, after the application deadline, be reviewed and scored by the Review Committee.
 This committee will be made up of personnel from IDOT Central Office and each of the 9 IDOT District Offices.
-The members will score each application independently according to the following criteria:

-- general project focus

-- demonstration of need

-- project detail cost estimates

-- hazards and barriers

-- other factors

-- potential for improving walking, rolling, and bicycling

-- consultation and support

-- enrollment data from Illinois State Board of Education

-- confirmation of PE and ROW status

-- previous SRTS award performance

-Additionally, two more objectives will be reviewed:

-- The number of low-income students impacted. - The number of disabled students impacted.
+The members will score each application independently according to the following criteria - General Project Focus, Demonstration of Need, Project Detail and Cost Estimates, Hazards and Barriers.
+Other factors considered to calculate a final score will be Potential for Improving Walking and Bicycling, Consultation and Support, Enrollment Data from Illinois State Board of Education, Confirmation of PE and ROW status, and Previous SRTS Award Performance.
+Additionally, two more objectives will be reviewed: the number of lowincome students impacted, and the number of disabled students impacted.
 These objectives are based on information provided in the Illinois School Report Cards (ISBE) and will be added to the total review score to calculate a final score.
 The final score will determine ranking of all projects.
 The highest scoring projects will then be reviewed in rating order from highest to lowest until a cutoff is agreed upon based on funding availability.
 Geographical balance and project schedule feasibility will also be considered.